-- 13. "Qualifying period" means the period beginning January 1 in the year of an election and ending fourteen (14) days after the close of the nomination period for the election. - 14.
+- 8. "Fund" means the Oakland Democracy Dollars Fund created under Section 3.15.060.
+This definition does not apply to "funds" or any use of "fund" preceded by an adjective, such as "General Fund." - 9.
+"Nomination period" means the period in which candidates for City office must file their nomination documents with the City Clerk pursuant to Section 3.08.040 of the Oakland Municipal Code. - 10.
+"Program" means the Democracy Dollars Program established by this Act. - 11.
+"Qualifying contribution" means a monetary contribution, excluding a loan, made by an eligible resident to an applicant candidate in an amount of at least ten dollars (\$10) and not more than the contribution limit under Section 3.12.050(B) of the Oakland Municipal Code. - 12.
+"Qualifying period" means the period beginning January 1 in the year of an election and ending fourteen (14) days after the close of the nomination period for the election. - 13.
 "Uncontested election" means an election for a covered office that is not a contested election. - C. For purposes of this Act, any reference to a candidate includes the candidate's controlled committee for City office, the treasurer of the candidate's controlled committee for City office, and any agent of the candidate or the candidate's controlled committee for City office.